Five key elements drive our targeted, localized and holistic grantmaking process.

 CDP experts carefully assess the overall impact of the disaster across three priorities:

-- geographic impact of the storm (e.g. specific cities, towns, and counties)
+- Geographic impact of the event (e.g. specific cities, towns and counties).

-- populations affected by the storm (e.g. women, children, older adults, medically dependent)
+- Populations affected (e.g. women, children, older adults, medically dependent and communities of color).

 We also work to identify how other funders in the region are allocating their dollars.

-While CDP staff drive the analysis portion of our work, we benefit tremendously from the expertise of a fund-specific grant committee.
-The committee brings together 5 to 8 representatives of local and national philanthropy, the NGO community, and members of the disaster-affected area.
-These individuals inform our needs assessment, offer advice on unmet needs, review proposals, and make grant recommendations to the full CDP board.
-This process typically starts four months after a disaster strikes, and concludes at the six-month mark.
+While CDP staff drive the analysis portion of our work, we benefit significantly from the expertise of a fund-specific grant committee that brings together five to eight representatives of local and national philanthropy, the nongovernmental organization (NGO) community and members of the disaster-affected area.
+These individuals inform the needs assessment, offer advice on unmet needs, review proposals and make grant recommendations to the CDP board of directors.
+This process typically starts four months after a disaster strikes and concludes at the six-month mark.

 3. Community Connections

-A third element that drives our grantmaking is community connections.
-Our team leverages existing relationships with the philanthropic and nonprofit community, makes new ones, utilizes data and maps, connects with community members and other funders, reviews media reports, and takes into account others’ assessments as well.
-We have no intention of ‘going it alone,’ and our strategic fund distribution process benefits from voices on the ground.
+An essential part of CDP grantmaking is connecting with the community.
+Our team leverages existing relationships with the philanthropic and nonprofit community and builds new ones by connecting with community members and other funders.
+In addition, we utilize data and maps, review media reports and take into account others’ assessments.
+We have no intention of “going it alone.”
+Our strategic fund distribution process benefits from a range of voices on the ground.

 4. Grantee Balance and Focus

-Our belief is that when missions match and solid relationships are in place, the grantmaker and grant recipient relationships flows seamlessly.
+Our belief is, when missions match and solid relationships are in place, the grantmaker and grant recipient relationships flow seamlessly.
 We believe in building local capacity and planning for the future.
-To do this, we work closely with the grant committee to allocate funds across large and small organizations, local and national organizations, and, organizations that focus on the geographical, population, and issue areas that are highest in need.
+To do this, we work closely with the grant committee to allocate funds across local and national organizations, both large and small, and to organizations that focus on the geographical, population and issue areas that are highest in need.